Open to the Public

 The cold mountain stream and the narrow, shaded gorges help to maintain conditions required to support a large assemblage of species more typical of northern climates or higher elevations.
 Among these rare species are small enchanter’s nightshade, Fraser’s sedge, painted trillium, longtail shrew and the federally-rare blackside dace.
 Black bears also pass through this area and Kentucky’s rare nesting pair of common ravens can be found along the preserve’s sandstone cliffs.
 One state endemic fish species, the Cumberland Arrow Darter, finds a home in the fast flowing water below the spectacular 60-foot waterfall.

 Threats: Infestation of the non-native insect pest, Hemlock Wooly Adelgid.
-View a slide show of our work at Bad Branch treating hemlocks.
+See a slide show of treatment for the pest.

 Milestones: 435 acres were acquired by the Conservancy in 1985 and sold to KSNPC, beginning a very successful partnership.
 Bad Branch was added to Kentucky State Wild River System in 1986.
 In 1990, a $500,000 gift from the Mary and Barry Bingham Sr. Fund enabled the Conservancy to purchase an additional 1,031 acres in the upper watershed.
 In 1997 KSNPC acquired and dedicated another 820 acres.
 Another 900 adjacent acres have been protected through registry and management agreements with adjacent landowners.